terminal42/contao-mp_forms/README.md

 `mp_forms` validates if a user manually wants to go to step 3 and did not fill in step 1 or 2.
 I this case the user will be redirected to step 1 (obviously, only if you had required fields on step 1).

+:warning: **Your final form field must be of type `Page break`**:
-Note that you should not be using a regular submit form field to finish your form but use the `Page break` again.
-Otherwise, you won't have any `back` button displayed. `mp_forms` will automatically detect the last `Page break` as behaving like the form submit.
+> Note that you must not be using a regular submit form field to finish your form but use the `Page break` again.
+Otherwise, you
+> won't have any `back` button displayed. `mp_forms` will automatically detect the last `Page break` as behaving like the form submit.
+> If you do not use the `Page break` element as your last form field, `mp_forms` is completely disabled and you won't have
+> any steps!

+## The `Summary` element

+A typical use case of forms that are split into multiple steps is to summarize data that was previously entered.
+This might be on the final step before the data is submitted but it can also happen in between.
+You can use this special form field type to display the data.
+Accessing the data can be done via the "Simple Token" technology that is typical for Contao.
+All the form fields of previous steps are passed on using the `##form_*##` notation.
+You can simply add `##debug_tokens##` to the output to see which tokens you can use.

 ## Frontend module to display a step navigation

 This module ships with a front end module that allows you to easily build a front end navigation for each of your steps.
-Unstyled it might look something like this in the end:
+Not styled at all, it might look something like this in the end:

 ![Example for step navigation](docs/navigation_example.png)